kstzv/ml-kem/README.md

 A low-level implementation of the ML-KEM (Kyber) post-quantum key encapsulation mechanism, written in pure C.

-This project focuses on correctness, transparency, and architectural clarity rather than premature optimization or production readiness.
+This project focuses on correctness, transparency, architectural clarity and predictable resource usage.

 ## 📌 Overview